StrangeBeeCorp/docs/docs/thehive/operations/monitoring.md

 ## Step 3: Visualize metrics in Grafana

 Time to make those metrics visible!
-We'll set up Grafana dashboards to display TheHive performance data.
+Set up Grafana dashboards to display TheHive performance data.

 1. Open Grafana in your browser and log in.